• Skip to primary navigation

 Creamy Risotto

-• As soon as the Aniseed liqueur (or wine) is absorbed, add a large ladle at a time of the remaining HOT stock and stir until the stock is well absorbed by the rice.
+• As soon as the alcohol is absorbed, add a large ladle at a time of the remaining hot stock.
+Stir until the stock is well absorbed by the rice.
 Repeat this for 15-20 minutes or until the rice is cooked.

 • Add the butter, parmesan and seasoning.
 Add the cream to the chorizo sauce 5 minutes before the risotto is ready and continue to simmer.
 Blitz the sauce with a hand-blender if you like it smooth, otherwise keep the chorizo pieces in.
 Keep the sauce warm until ready to serve.